DTierneyDev/tierney-photography/README.md

 HTML documents were tested using: https://www.freeformatter.com/html-validator.html
 My CSS sheet was tested using: https://jigsaw.w3.org/css-validator/

+The build for this project is tested by Travis CI automatically after each push.

 1. Login - Login form
     1. Went to the login page.
     2. Tried to submit with any empty fields.
 Confirmed that an error message appears about the required fields.